farkinga/copypasta/ontario-thermostat.md

 At 7pm, off-peak rates start in Ontario and energy is the cheapest to use.
 The next 12 hours will be the best time to cool the house so it can reset the indoor temperature and get a head-start on the following day.

+The AC begins lowering the temperature at this time and it is likely to run constantly - possibly for several hours - which means cold air will be constantly circulating during this period.
-Because the thermostat temperature is dropping from 79F to 77F (26C to 25C), this will be perceived as cool and refreshing.
+Because the thermostat turns on the AC to lower the temperature from 79F to 77F (26C to 25C), the immediate effet of the AC is that it starts to feel cool.
-If the temperature drops too much too quickly, it actually becomes uncomfortably cold.
+If the temperature drops too much too quickly, it can even feel uncomfortably cold because the AC just keeps blowing cold air on you.
-At this time of day - and as long as everyone is still awake - it's better to keep this drop within a few degrees.
+As long as everyone is still awake, it's usually more comfortable to limit the size of this drop.
-The AC begins lowering the temperature at this time and it is likely to run constantly - possibly for several hours.
-This means cold air will be constantly circulating during this period and things are experienced as cooling off dramatically.

 ## Programming